In Vitro Fertilisation (IVF)

 - Success rates are high. (see: statistics in Instituto Bernabeu)

 Our own cutting-edge technology and specialised professional for every therapeutic need:

 Secondary effects and disadvantages of IVF

-On the whole, patients can return to their daily routine the day after ova extraction or transfer.
-Rare side effects include slight bloating, increased sensitivity in the patient’s breasts, colic and constipation.
+Usually, patients can resume their activity the day after egg retrieval or transfer.
+Rare side effects include slight bloating, increased breast tenderness, cramping or constipation.

 Requirements for IVF

-An analysis of the couple is performed and the quality of the male partner’s semen is evaluated.
-The female partner must also generate ova and be free of abnormalities in the uterus.
+A study of the couple is performed where the male seminal quality is evaluated.
+The female partner must also generate eggs and be free of uterine malformations.

 IVF success statistics at Instituto Bernabeu